SPEECHCOG/VGS_order_CogSci/README.md

 ## Phoneme discrimination score

 "abx.py" provides the speech representations of a given hidden layer (of the speech encoder and decoder) for ABX task.
-Please first modify the path to the input data (test audio files) and the path to save the output data (speech representations).
+Please first modify the path to the input data (test audio files) and the path to save the output data (speech embeddings).

 For measuring the ABX phoneme discrimination score, please follow the instructions in following repository: